anuragsamajpati/HoloForensics/README.md

 - Local development URL: http://127.0.0.1:8000/

+## Admin Login

+Use the following credentials for the built-in admin account (local dev):

+- Username: `admin`
+- Password: `admin@12345`

+Once logged in, you can change the password from the Django Admin panel.

 ## Repository Notes

 - Large binary artifacts (videos, models, zips) are tracked via **Git LFS**.